mritguru911/credit-risk-classification/Credit_Risk/report-template.md

 ## Results

-Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
-    * Description of Model 1 Accuracy, Precision, and Recall scores.
-Description of Logistic Regression Model Accuracy, Precision Scores
+Description of Logistic Regression Model Accuracy

+Precision Scores
 - Healthy Loans (Label '0'): The precision score is a perfect 100%.
 - High-Risk Loans (Label '1'): The precision score stands at 87%.